Can dogs get a cold or flu?

 In some cases, your veterinarian may prescribe treatment with antibiotics to combat secondary bacterial infections.
 Your dog may also be prescribed additional supportive care, such as intravenous (IV) or subcutaneous (SQ) fluids, appetite stimulant medications, and cough suppressants.
 In severe cases, your dog may need to be hospitalized for more intensive care and monitoring by the veterinary team.

-It is best not to give your dog any home remedies or over the counter treatments for cold or flu as these may not be safe for your pet and they are not likely to be effective.
-Many decongestant and cough suppressant medications contain ingredients which are toxic to dogs.
-As always, consult your veterinarian before giving your pet any new medication, supplement, or home remedy.
+It is best not to give your dog any home remedies or over-the-counter treatments for cold or flu as these may not be safe for your pet and they are not likely to be effective.
+Many decongestant and cough suppressant medications contain ingredients that are toxic to dogs.
+As always, consult your vet before giving your pet any new medication, supplement, or home remedy.

 Elizabeth Racine, DVM